ropensci/webmockr/revdep/problems.md

 # vcr

-Version: 0.1.0
+Version: 0.2.0

 ## In both

 *   checking dependencies in R code ...
 NOTE
     ```
-    Namespace in Imports field not imported from: ‘crul’
+    Namespaces in Imports field not imported from:
+      ‘crul’ ‘httr’
       All declared Imports should be used.
     ```